Athletes’ Head Injuries May Lead To Premature Ageing

 Findings showed that the cerebral cortex, an area of the brain associated with language, attention and thought was marginally thinner in those who’d had a head injury years ago.
 Another area of the brain called the hippocampus to do with short-term and long-term memory and spatial awareness had reduced capacity in previously concussed athletes.
 It also came to light that those without concussion were slightly better at recalling events and names.

-He says in a recent journal written in the Exercise and Sports Sciences Review that it’s possible that concussions “may accelerate some of the normal deterioration in cognitive and motor function that we’d expect with aging,”
+He says in a recent journal written in the Exercise and Sports Sciences Review that it’s possible that concussions “may accelerate some of the normal deterioration in cognitive and motor function that we’d expect with ageing,”

 Adding weight to this research is the lawsuit that was filed by former American football players against the National Football League (the NFL).
-Although not specifically linked to aging, the 3,000 plaintiffs believe that the league has deliberately covered up information about the effects that football-related head injuries have on long-term brain damage.
+Although not specifically linked to ageing, the 3,000 plaintiffs believe that the league has deliberately covered up information about the effects that football-related head injuries have on long-term brain damage.

 Research into the area of sports-related head injuries is a topical and clearly controversial issue and research is being carried out daily from all corners of the globe.

 Dr. Brogolio concludes that the effects of head injuries acquired during contact sports all depend on the individual.
-He recommends that to curtail any premature aging symptoms, athletes and non-sportsmen alike should all exercise their brains on a regular basis.
+He recommends that to curtail any premature ageing symptoms, athletes and non-sportsmen alike should all exercise their brains on a regular basis.
 He says that reading and solving puzzles will help towards keeping your brain active and healthy.

 Jefferies Solicitors accept no responsibility for the validity of the information contained in this post.